Lall-091/sql-docs/docs/relational-databases/performance/query-store-hints-best-practices.md

 - To unblock a query, you can clear the hint by passing the same query ID value to the [sys.sp_query_store_clear_hints](../system-stored-procedures/sys-sp-query-store-clear-hints-transact-sql.md) stored procedure.
 - At least one query execution must be recorded in Query Store to specify the hint.
 This execution doesn't have to be successful.
 This means that future execution of timed out or canceled queries can be blocked.
 - If a query is already executing when you block it, its execution continues.
 You can use the [KILL](../../t-sql/language-elements/kill-transact-sql.md) statement to abort the query.
     - Execution of killed queries isn't recorded in Query Store.
-If the query isn't yet in Query Store, you need to let the query complete or time out so that it's recorded in Query Store, and its future execution can be blocked.
+If the query isn't yet in Query Store, you need to let the query complete or time out so that it's recorded in Query Store and you can add the `ABORT_QUERY_EXECUTION` hint.
 - As with all Query Store hints, you need to have the `ALTER` permission on the database to set and clear the `ABORT_QUERY_EXECUTION` hint.
-- You can use the following example query to find all queries in Query Store that have been blocked:
+- You can use the following example query to find all queries in Query Store that are blocked:
     ```sql
     SELECT qsh.query_id,
            q.query_hash,